 A scientific study called AREDS (Age-Related Eye Disease Study) has shown that some antioxidant vitamins and zinc may reduce the impact of AMD in some people.

-The study found that people at higher risk for late-stage macular degeneration who followed a dietary supplement of vitamin C, E and beta-carotene, along with zinc, lowered the risk of the disease progressing to advanced stages by about 25 percent.
+AREDS 2 found that people at higher risk for late-stage macular degeneration who followed a daily dietary supplement of vitamins C and E and Lutein and Zeaxanthine, along with zinc and copper, had a significantly lower risk of the disease progressing to advanced stages.
 The same treatment did not appear to achieve the same results among people without AMD, or within the first stages of the disease.

-The nutritional supplements used by AREDS that proved to be beneficial contain:
+The daily dose of nutritional supplements used by AREDS 2 that proved to be beneficial contain:

 The levels of antioxidants and zinc that were shown to be effective in slowing AMD’s progression cannot be consumed through your diet alone.
 These vitamins and minerals are recommended in specific daily amounts as supplements to a healthy, balanced diet, to benefit the health of people with minimal presence of AMD, or those without evidence of macular degeneration.

 Some people may prefer not to take high dosages of antioxidants or zinc for medical reasons.
 The AREDS study did not reveal any evidence that the treatment may be toxic.
 However, with the original AREDS formula, beta-carotene caused concern because it may increase the risk of developing lung cancer among smokers, or those who have quit smoking recently.
 Now, with AREDS 2, beta-carotene supplements can be avoided.